Seton Lake recreation area

 This is a great place to stop, stretch your legs, and admire the natural beauty of the area.

 At the Bridge River powerhouses is the Bridge River picnic site, located between Seton Portage and Shalalth, which offers picnicking and a boat launch.
 There is no access to drinking water here.

 - Pets must be on a leash at all times.
 Pets are prohibited on Seton Beach from April to October.

 - Open fires are not allowed in the day-use areas.
-Some tables are equipped with metal stands to support barbecues.
+Some tables are equipped with metal stands to support barbecues, but only gas barbecues – no briquets – are permitted in BC Hydro rec sites.
 Follow the campfire safety rules.

 - Overnight camping is permitted in designated sites only.
 No overnight camping is available at Seton Beach, Seton Viewpoint or Naxwit picnic area.